-du reports its Q3 2024 results
+Du Reports Its Q3 2024 Results

+(MENAFN- Dubai PR Network) Very strong performance with quarterly revenues growing 9.1%, EBITDA growing 16.9% and 9-months net profit surging by 49.7%

-(MENAFN- mslgroup) Emirates Integrated Telecommunications Company PJSC (du), announced today its financial results for the third quarter of 2024 with a stellar topline growth of 9.1% and a robust EBITDA growth of 16.9%.
+Dubai, UAE.
+28 October 2024 – Emirates Integrated Telecommunications Company PJSC (du), announced today its financial results for the third quarter of 2024 with a Stellar topline growth of 9.1% and a robust EBITDA growth of 16.9%.
 Q3 EBITDA margin of 48.3% is the highest since inception.
 Q3 net profit of AED 719 million is the highest quarterly net profit in the last three years while net profit for the 9 months grew by a stellar 49.7%.
 This very strong financial performance is the result of a sustained commercial momentum, consistent strategy execution and efficient cost management.
-Significant milestones have been achieved in the connectivity business and beyond, underpinning du’s evolution from a telecom operator to a leading Telecom and Digital Services Provider.
+Significant milestones have been achieved in the connectivity business and beyond, underpinning du's evolution from a telecom operator to a leading Telecom and Digital Services Provider.

 Q3 2024 Highlights